 Certified Translation Can Prevent Injuries and Save Lives

 This point is highlighted only too well by the tragic example of 18-year-old Willie Ramirez.
 Due to a lack of certified translation service, Willie was not provided the appropriate level of care for his condition and as a direct result he became quadriplegic.
-Although he later won a lawsuit that resulted in a settlement of $71 million, Willie’s life was all but destroyed due to a lack of medical translation services.
+Although he later won a lawsuit that resulted in a settlement of $71 million, Willie’s life was all but destroyed due to a lack of medical interpreter services.

 Willie’s story dates back to 1980, when he was admitted to a hospital because he was feeling sick.
 That day, while driving to his girlfriend’s house, Willie complained of a headache that he attributed to the smell of gasoline in his friend’s car.
 By the time they arrived at their destination Willie was incoherent, stumbling and clearly in urgent need of medical assistance.